chaiyikang/chaidoro/README.md

 1. restructured how lifetime seconds focused works => lifetime seconds = archived + sum of seconds in stats;
    when stats are cleared archived = lifetime seconds.
 This fixed the bug where lifetime focus time was slightly unsynchronised with timeline.
+2. Work cycle can now be reset with the button below the progress dots.